hermantran/taxgraphs/README.md

 Tax data is collected from each state's official website and the [Tax Foundation](http://taxfoundation.org/article/state-individual-income-tax-rates).
 The app uses AngularJS and D3.js to display the visualization, and Browserify and LESS for asset compilation.

+The app is currently hosted on GitHub Pages and can be visited at [http://taxgraphs.io](http://taxgraphs.io).

 Setup
 ---
 To run the app locally, install [Node.js](http://nodejs.org/download/) and then execute the following from the project directory: